 AUC's efforts to improve efficiency and reduce regulatory burden

-The AUC operates on the basis that there is ample opportunity to do things better and to reduce regulatory burden.
-The issue of timeliness or regulatory lag in rates cases (proceedings in which utility rates are determined) is of primary importance.
-However, the AUC’s commitment to improvement applies to all aspects of our work.
+The AUC operates on the basis that there is ample opportunity to do things better and to reduce regulatory burden, and the AUC’s commitment to improvement applies to all aspects of our work.

 We are mindful that we serve the public interest.
 An important consideration of efficiency improvements in the regulation of monopoly electricity and natural gas infrastructure, and the adjudication of market cases is that efficiency must not come at the expense of stakeholder and investor confidence in a fair process, market integrity, or reliably independent and consistent regulation.
 All are critical to a properly functioning utilities sector.